dvdjg/mcp-office/README.md

 # Assuming a prompt 'write-conclusion' is defined
 curl -X POST "http://localhost:3000/word/generate-and-insert-text?document=/docs/MiNovela.docx&prompt=write-conclusion&position=end"
 ```
-With `word/generate-and-insert-text` and a suitable prompt, Office MCP's AI crafts a stunning conclusion and appends it to your document.
-You just beat writer's block with the power of silicon!
+With `word/generate-and-insert-text` and a suitable prompt, Office MCP’s AI crafts a stunning conclusion and appends it to your document.
+You just beat writer’s block with the power of silicon!
 Take that, blank page!

 ### Use Case 13: Surgical Strike Styling with URIs
-**Scenario**: You need to apply the "Emphasis" style *only* to the fifth paragraph of `DiscursoMotivador.docx`.
+**Scenario**: You need to apply the “Emphasis” style *only* to the fifth paragraph of `DiscursoMotivador.docx`.
 Manually finding it is tedious, and applying it document-wide is overkill.
 You need precision! 🎯

 **Solution**:
 ```bash
 curl -X POST "http://localhost:3000/word/styles/apply?document=office://docs/DiscursoMotivador.docx?range=paragraph:5&style=Emphasis"
 ```
 Using the `office://` URI scheme, `word/styles/apply` targets *exactly* paragraph 5.
-It's like performing microsurgery on your document, but without the tiny scalpels.
+It’s like performing microsurgery on your document, but without the tiny scalpels.
 Perfect emphasis, zero collateral damage.

 **Visual Summary**:
 ```mermaid